- One of Norway's most spectacular mountain areas

 - All persons will have regular opportunities to change position/tasks during the tour.

-- Where groups contain an odd number, one solo sled will also normally be used on the tour.
-For group sizes 7-8 persons, two solo sleds will normally be used for additional storage space.
+- Where groups contain an odd number, odd-numbered participant may share driving with the guide or the tour may take a solo sled (when the intention will be for participants to swap during the tour).
+For group sizes 7-8 persons, two solo sleds may be taken for additional storage space.

-This experience is also available as private tour for groups of 1-8 persons.
-Private tours are offered on custom dates by arrangement and durations longer than 5 days are possible on request.
+This experience is also available as private tour on other dates by arrangement for groups of 3-8 persons.
+Durations longer than 5 days are possible on request.